thu-vis/WordCloud/README.md

 ```
 ### text
 ```
-Input the array of objects including word and weight pairs.
+Input the array of objects including word and weight pair.
 ```

 **e.g.**